 # # ftpd; add ftp-specifics.
 These lines enable anonymous ftp over # standard UN*X access (the listfile entry blocks access to # users listed in /etc/ftpusers) # auth sufficient pam_ftp.so auth required pam_unix.so use_first_pass auth required pam_listfile.so onerr=succeed item=user sense=deny file=/etc/ftpuser

 pam_access is used for access management.
 This module configuration is taken from

 /etc/security/access.conf .
-We can configure detailed access configuration with parameters like user, group,host, service etc. For more information about access module read following tutorial.
+We can configure detailed access configuration with parameters like the user, group, host, service, etc. For more information about the access, module read the following tutorial.